This may be the cream of the crop among Clapton’s 70s albums… slow, back-handed compliment that it is.

 Kronomyth 7.0: The sound of four million hands clapping.

 Eric Clapton’s solo recording career has been spotty, with the occasional, redeeming bright spot (Eric Clapton, 461 Ocean Boulevard) to recommend it.
 Slowhand may be his brightest showing yet.
 The opening trio of “Cocaine,” “Wonderful Tonight” and “Lay Down Sally” is a veritable cavalcade of classic hits, Clapton’s Sticky Fingers if you will.
-The rest of the record doesn’t rise to that level again, although it does deliver enough good performances (“Peaches And Diesel,” Don Williams’ “We’re All The Way”) to sustain the impression that what you’re listening to what may be the man’s best album yet.
+The rest of the record doesn’t rise to that level again, although it does deliver enough good performances (“Peaches And Diesel,” Don Williams’ “We’re All The Way”) to sustain the impression that what you’re listening to may be the man’s best album yet.

 A year earlier, in the October revolution ushered in by The Sex Pistols, it seemed that all ears were turned to punk.
 Yet here was Eric Clapton making waves with the blues and his Tulsa shuffle, a relic of the psychedelic rock era re-energizing the music scene with his wizard fingers and wizened voice.
 That seems to be the story with Clapton: he slips under the radar with a sleepy album or two, then re-emerges with a great album to reclaim his superstar status.
 Slowhand bought the man enough cachet to earn him a string of mediocre gold-selling records through the rest of the decade.